Six Arrested In David Ortiz Shooting, One Linked To Earlier Drug Murder, Ortiz Had $7.8K Bounty On His Life

 “It didn’t just involve two people, more people took part,” National Police Chief Ney Aldrin Bautista Almonte told reporters on Wednesday, as quoted by Reuters.

-But police did not say who they believe ordered the attack on Ortiz and put up the alleged 400,000-peso bounty.
+But police did not say who they believe ordered the attack on Ortiz, they and put up the alleged 400,000-peso bounty.
 Nor did they offer a motive for the attempted killing of Ortiz, who is widely known by the affectionate nickname “Big Papi.”

 The attack on Ortiz was planned out on Saturday night, Yahoo!
 Sports reported, citing court documents.
 The hit team met again on Sunday shortly before the shooting, which involved two cars and the motorcycle that carried the alleged shooter.